"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

-For $3\d6$, as depicted in Fig. \ref{fig:3d6}, we see that the probability distribution is starting to obtain the familiar ``bell'' shape of the normal distribution.
-Its mean value is 10.5, as you can calculate.
+For a $3\d6$ roll, the sum of three rolls of a 6-sided die, as depicted in Figure \ref{fig:3d6}, we see that the probability distribution is starting to obtain the signature ``bell'' shape of the normal distribution.
+Its mean value is 10.5, as you can calculate ($3\xx3.5$).
 We will get closer and closer to a normal distribution as we increase the number of dice, that is, the $n$ in $n\d6$.
-In the limit $n\to\infty$, we will precisely obtain a normal distribution, but even for small values of $n$, the approximation is already close enough for all practical purposes.
+In the limit $n\to\infty$, we will \textbf{precisely} obtain a normal distribution, but even for small values of $n$, the approximation is already close enough for most practical purposes.

-\textbf{Exercise:} Plot the probability distributions of the sum of $n$ coin tosses up to whatever value of $n$ satisfies you.
-Note how the distribution looks more and more like a normal distribution as you increase $n$.